mcsps/use-cases/helm/tomcat-app/README.md

 - **Start the deployment**

-$ helm upgrade --values myvalues.yaml my-tomcat-app bitnami/tomcat -i
+$ helm upgrade -n demo --values myvalues.yaml my-tomcat-app bitnami/tomcat -i

 Release "my-tomcat-app" does not exist.
 Installing it now. coalesce.go:199: warning: destination for annotations is a table.
 Ignoring non-table value <nil>